vltansky/console-mcp/README.md

 #### Manual Install

 Go to `Cursor Settings` → `MCP` → `Add new MCP Server`.
-Name to your liking, use `command` type with the command `npx -y console-bridge@latest`.
+Name to your liking, use `command` type with the command `npx -y console-bridge-mcp@latest`.
 You can also verify config or add command arguments via clicking `Edit`.

 #### Project-Specific Configuration